Location

 The Ohio average rate of elective deliveries in 2022 is 2%.

-Low-Risk Cesarean Births i
+Low-Risk Cesarean Births Why It Matters

 Cesarean deliveries place birthing individuals and infants at higher risk for adverse outcomes.
 Reducing the rate of cesarean births for individuals at low risk from a vaginal birth provides an opportunity to improve both maternal and infant health.

-Birthing-Friendly Hospital i
+Birthing-Friendly Hospital Why It Matters

 The Center for Medicare & Medicaid Services has identified this measure as a key area to improve maternal and infant health.
 Perinatal Quality Improvement Collaborative programs can help reduce racial disparities in maternal health outcomes by promoting access to evidence-based practices, providing education and training on racial disparities and health disparities, and engaging with communities to create culturally sensitive care models.

-The hospital facility has met the criteria to be recognized as birthing friendly.
+The hospital facility has met the criteria to be recognized as Birthing-Friendly.

-Smoking Cessation Support i
+Smoking Cessation Support Why It Matters

-Smoking cessation is important to maternal health because smoking can cause serious health risks for pregnant people and their babies.
-Smoking during pregnancy increases the risk of premature birth, low birth weight, stillbirth, and birth defects.
 Additionally, smoking can lead to a host of other health problems including increased risk of miscarriage, increased risk of ectopic pregnancy, and increased risk of placenta previa.
 Quitting smoking before or during pregnancy can help reduce these risks and ensure a healthier pregnancy.

 The hospital facility provides smoking cessation resources for women and birthing people.

-Postpartum Mental Health i
+Postpartum Mental Health Support Why It Matters

 Perinatal depression, which includes major and minor depressive episodes that occur during pregnancy or in the first 12 months after delivery, is one of the most common medical complications during pregnancy and the postpartum period, affecting one in seven women.
 The American College of Obstetricians and Gynecologists recommends that obstetrician–gynecologists and other obstetric care providers screen patients at least once during the perinatal period for depression and anxiety symptoms using a standardized, validated tool.